usmansbk/blog-draft/markdowns/redux.md

 });
 ```

 Doing this will prevent our UI code from directly accessing our state tree.
 All interactions with the state will be done via the store object methods.
+Keeping them loosely coupled.

 ### Updating the State